Course ObjectiveThis course explores theoretical approaches and key concepts used in

 adjacent regions.
 After an introduction into social scientific theories

-concerning ethnic identity and nationalism, we will discuss the
+concerning ethnic identity and nationalism, we will discuss an number of

-discourse of the 'barbarian' in Greek literature, the development and
+cases studies, such as the discourse of the ‘barbarian’ in Greek

 Entry RequirementsBachelor degree in Archaeology, Classics, Ancient Studies, Ancient